 Removal

 NOTE: Removal and installation of drive belt is easier when driven pulley is held with brake so that it can not rotate.
 Apply parking brake, for this purpose.

 Remove tether cord cap.
-Open hood and remove belt guard.
+Open engine compartment and remove belt guard.